 The Angolite is one of the most famous prison newspapers in history, having won multiple awards and changed the popular conception of what prison journalism could be.

 The paper is produced by the people incarcerated at the Louisiana State Penitentiary, colloquially known as Angola for the slave plantation that preceded it.
-The name Angola references the country in modern Africa which occupies the area where some of the people on the former plantation were captured and sold into slavery.
+While it is widely believed that the plantation was named after the region of Africa where people were captured and enslaved, that notion appears to be apocryphal.
 At present, the sprawling prison farm is 28 square miles, 18,000 acres.
 It is the largest maximum-security prison in the United States, and the state of Louisiana has the highest incarceration rate in the nation.

 In its earlier years, the staff of The Angolite was all-white, because the southern prison still operated under a strict regime of segregation.
 Prior to desegregation, Wilbert Rideau had attempted to join the paper but had been turned down because, “only whites were on the magazine and they didn’t believe that a black person was qualified…” In response, Rideau started his own magazine called The Lifer.
 When that became successful, he was then offered a place on The Angolite.
 When segregation was finally forced upon the prison, administrators hired Rideau as the first-ever Black editor for the paper.

 Rideau served the first 12 years of his sentence in solitary confinement, on death row.
 Upon his return to the general population after his sentence was reduced, he said that he found Angola to be “an abomination,” with killings, gang violence, drug trafficking, and sexual assault all rampant.
 “And I felt it was incumbent upon me to tell society, the public what’s going on, to let them know.”